 How does the school know if my child needs extra help?

-- Class teachers evaluate their lessons and consider whether children are making expected progress throughout the lesson. - Children are assessed each term and their attainment and progress is monitored by their teacher, the TA, the Key Stage leader, the SENCO and the headteacher. - If a class teacher has concerns about a child, he or she will contact parents to discuss. - Should concerns continue, the class teacher will discuss these with the SENCO. - Concerns may be raised by parents with the class teacher.

-'Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN...Equally it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.'
-SEN & D Code of Practice, January 2015

-How does the school assess my child's SEN & D?

-- If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENCO. - If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEN & D Support" (WGRSS) this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs.
+Class teachers evaluate their lessons and consider whether children are making expected progress throughout the lesson.
+Children are assessed each term and their attainment and progress is monitored by their teacher, the TA, the Key Stage leader, the SENCO and the headteacher.
+If a class teacher has concerns about a child, he or she will contact parents to discuss.
+Should concerns continue, the class teacher will discuss these with the SENCO.
+Concerns may be raised by parents with the class teacher.
+'Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SENEqually it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.'
+SEN & D Code of Practice, January 2015 How does the school assess my child's SEN & D?
+If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENCO.
+If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEN & D Support" (WGRSS) - this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs.
 Some other assessment may be carried out to try to pinpoint the cause of any difficulty.
-This may involve reading, spelling, numeracy or vocabulary tests.
+This may involve reading, spelling, maths or vocabulary tests.
 We also occasionally use WESFORD.
-An observation may be carried out in class. - If necessary, the child may be added to the SEN Register at the 'SEN Support' level.
-A One Page Profile and SEN Support Passport will be completed by the class teacher and parents will be consulted. - In response to individual needs, a 'My Support Plan' may be written, so that progress can be closely monitored, and additional support put into place as necessary.
-Parents will be consulted and kept informed. - Should the class teacher or SENCO have ongoing concerns, with parental consent, they may refer the child to an outside agency who can support with the identification and assessment of individual needs. - Whilst most children will have their SEN needs met at 'SEN Support' level, a small number may require an Education, Health and Care Assessment to determine whether the Local Authority needs to provide a higher level of support and funding in order to meet the identified learning outcomes. - Children who have an Education, Health and Care Plan (EHCP) will have a formal Annual Review Meeting to review progress.
+An observation may be carried out in class.
+If necessary, the child may be added to the SEN Register at the 'SEN Support' level.
+A One Page Profile and SEN Support Passport will be completed by the class teacher and parents will be consulted.
+In response to individual needs, a 'My Support Plan' may be written, so that progress can be closely monitored, and additional support put into place as necessary.
+Parents will be consulted and kept informed.
+Should the class teacher or SENCO have ongoing concerns, with parental consent, they may refer the child to an outside agency who can support with the identification and assessment of individual needs.
+Whilst most children will have their SEN needs met at 'SEN Support' level, a small number may require a My Support Plan.
+This is person centred and outcome focused, concentrating on individual needs and priorities.
+This will be completed by the school working with the child and their parents.
+This will be reviewed throughout the school year to assess progress against the identified outcomes and any changes in provision that might be needed.
+Where progress is still not adequate then it may be appropriate to request and Education, Health and Care Assessment to identified learning outcomes.